AdaCore/gnatcoverage/testsuite/Qualif/Appendix/Harness/app.rst

   cons_andthen_all.adb -- consolidation spec for all the program tests,
                        -- with the corresponding expected coverage results

-As for requirements, Test Case *Groups* are introduced for organizational purposes as needed.
+As with the requirements, Test Case *Groups* are introduced for organizational purposes as needed.

 Coverage Expectations
 *********************

-The description of expectations on coverage results is achieved with two
+The expectations on coverage results are documented in two ways:
-devices:

 * **In functional sources**, comments starting with ``-- #`` on lines for which coverage expectations need to be specified.
-These provide ways to refer to functional lines from ...
+These provide a mechanism for referring to functional lines,

 * **In driver sources, at the end**, a sequence of: